1. POLICY STATEMENT

-- Co‐operate fully with measures introduced by HALO to ensure the equality of opportunity and celebration of diversity;
+- Co‐operate fully with measures introduced by HALO to ensure equality of

 - Identify and inform management of any suspected discriminatory act or practice;

-- Ensure that the principles of equality and diversity are applied in all dealings with members of the public, partners and beneficiaries;
+- Ensure that the principles of equality and diversity are applied in all dealings with

-- Avoid instructing or pressurising others to discriminate unfairly, or discriminate themselves in response to such instructions or pressure;
+- Instruct, or pressure others to discriminate unfairly, or discriminate themselves in

-- Avoid victimising anyone who has made a complaint alleging that unlawful discrimination may have taken place.
+- Victimise anyone who has made a complaint alleging that unlawful discrimination

-6. BREACHES OF POLICY
+7. BREACHES OF THE POLICY

 7.1 HALO takes a strict approach to breaches of this policy.
 Such beaches will be dealt with in accordance with HALO’s disciplinary procedure and may amount to misconduct resulting in dismissal.